Skip to content

 • (SceneObject) - Object with OverMoxAnimator

-• Animation (Dropdown) - Animation clip to play
+• Animation (Dropdown) - Animation clip to play; accepts a wired String clip-name override

 • Speed (Float) - Playback speed (1 = normal, -1 = reverse)

-• Exit at time (Float, optional) - Exit at specified normalized time
+• Exit at time (Float) - Exit at the specified normalized time

 👈 Outputs: